enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Linux/linux-ps.md

 Options

-- `-l` list processes in long format
+- `-l`: list processes in long format
-- `-A` list all processes
+- `-A`: list all processes
+- `-e`: Identical to `-A`
-- `-a` list processes that are not related to the current terminal
+- `-a`: list processes that are not related to the current terminal
-- `-w` wide output
+- `-w`: wide output
-- `-u` list processes related to the current user
+- `-u`: list processes related to the current user
+- `-x`: list processes that are not related to the current terminal
+- `-f`: display uid, pid, ppid, CPU usage, process start time, controlling tty, elapsed CPU usage
+- `-o`: specify output field

 output field